Azure/eno/docs/reconciliation/overrides.md

 - `field[*]`: Match all elements in an array
 - `field[someKey="value"]`: Match array elements by a key-value pair

-Paths can be chained, e.g., `self.field.anotherfield[2].yetAnotherField`.
-If any segment of the path is nil or missing, the override will not be applied.
+Chain path segments like: `self.field.anotherfield[2].yetAnotherField`.
+Overrides are skipped gracefully if any path segment has a nil value.

 ## Composition Metadata

-Some metadata of the resource's associated `Composition` resource is available to the condition's CEL expression.
+CEL expressions can access metadata from the resource's associated `Composition`:

 ```yaml
 annotations: